Plaza de la Villa & Around

 On the opposite side of the square, the 15th-century Casa de los Lujanes is more Gothic in conception with a clear Mudéjar (a Moorish architectural style) influence.
 The brickwork tower was ‘home’ to the imprisoned French monarch François I and his sons after their capture during the Battle of Pavia (1525).
 As the star prisoner was paraded down Calle Mayor, locals are said to have been more impressed by the splendidly attired Frenchman than they were by his more drab captor, the Spanish Habsburg emperor Carlos I. The tower's wooden door is a wonderful original.

-Closed to the public at the time of research, the Casa de Cisneros , built in 1537 by the nephew of Cardinal Cisneros, a key adviser to Queen Isabel, is plateresque in inspiration, although it was much restored and altered at the beginning of the 20th century.
+Closed to the public at the time of writing, the Casa de Cisneros , built in 1537 by the nephew of Cardinal Cisneros, a key adviser to Queen Isabel, is plateresque in inspiration, although it was much restored and altered at the beginning of the 20th century.
 The main door and window above it are what remains of the Renaissance-era building.
 It’s now home to the Salón de Tapices (Tapestries Hall), adorned with exquisite 15th-century Flemish tapestries.

 Just down the hill from the plaza are the 18th-century baroque remakes of the Iglesia del Sacramento , the central church of the Spanish army, and the Palacio del Duque de Uceda , which is now used as a military headquarters (the Capitanía General), but is a classic of the Madrid baroque architectural style and was designed by Juan Gómez de Mora in 1608.